totara/simple-saml-test/README.md

 Try and access http://saml2:8089 and confirm you see the test environment.

 *Important*: The URL that Totara and the URL that you access the site on via your browser must be the same.

+The path to the metadata file depends on what SAML plugin you are using which is why it's not specified here.

 ## Developing This Image